Soundarya0/Soundarya0/README.md

 ## Hola,I`m Soundarya Kumari!!👋

-- 🌱 I’m currently learning on : Web and AWS(Cloud)
+- 🌱 I’m currently learning on : Web Tech and AWS(Cloud)
 - 👯 I’m looking to collaborate on : Web Tech and Any Tech Related
 - 🤔 I’m looking for help with : MERN Stack
 - 💬 Ask me about: Web Tech and AWS(Cloud)